lgatto/pRolocGUI/README.md

 #### Development version

-The development code on github can be installed using `biocLite` (or `install_github`).
+The development code on github can also be installed using `BiocManager::install` (or `install_github`).
 New pre-release features might not be documented or thoroughly tested and could substantially change prior to release.
 Use at your own risks.

 ```
 BiocManager::install("ComputationalProteomicsUnit/pRolocGUI")